Thinking about visiting us on a Sunday morning? Here's what you can expect.

 Our service formally begins at 10:30 a.m.
 During this time, we sing several songs, offer prayers of praise and confession to God, hear Scripture read and preached, read Scripture together or responsively, and give our offerings.
 Taking our cues from Mark 12:28-39 services typically begin with an intentional God-ward (or vertical) focus and end with a community (or horizontal) focus.
 You may look at some of our Worship Guides to see other ways in which our services are organized.

 The music we sing at Redeemer Church is a blend of old and new.
 We love the doctrinally rich hymns of the past, as well as the substantive songs of the present.
 Overall, we strive for a consistent philosophy in worship rather than a particular style.
-We strongly prefer congregational singing, which emphasizes the gathered body singing praise to God with one voice, over performed music, which tends to spotlight the abilities of some while encouraging passivity in others.
-While you may hear a broad range of instruments from violin, brass instruments, piano, organ, electric guitars and drums the purpose of all these instruments is to undergird and strengthen congregational singing.
+We strongly prefer congregational singing, which emphasizes whole church participation, over performed music, which tends to spotlight the abilities of some while encouraging passivity in others.
+While you may hear a broad range of instruments from violin, brass instruments, piano, organ, electric guitars, and drums the purpose of all these instruments is to undergird and strengthen congregational singing.

 We celebrate the Lord’s Supper every Sunday.
 Jesus instituted this covenant sign for his people to remember his finished work, renew our commitment to one another, and proclaim his death until he comes again.
 All baptized believers in good standing with their local church are welcome to participate.